 - Text alignment

 You can also edit your images in your PDF.
 Tapping on an image gives you options to Replace it with one from your Photos.
-You can also resize, Rotate or Crop your images in PDFelement.
+You can also resize, Rotate, or Crop your images in PDFelement.
 Extract saves the images (in your PDF) to your Photos library.

 Do you have some documents you want to protect?
 Or a brand to promote?
-How about adding a watermark to your PDF.
+How about adding a watermark to your PDF?
 PDFelement adds text or image watermarks to your documents.
-You then get options to determine the size, colour, opacity, rotation and position of the watermark.
-You can tile it, with different concentrations ranging from 1×1 to 10×10.
+You then get options to determine the size, colour, opacity, rotation, and position of the watermark.
+You can tile it with different concentrations ranging from 1×1 to 10×10.

 PDFelement can also remove some watermarks, depending on where they were created.
 We had no trouble removing a watermark created in Adobe Acrobat Reader.
 But we couldn’t remove the one from Microsoft Word.
 We’re still looking further into it.

 PDF files are generally huge files that you sometimes need to optimise.
-You can name your optimised version, choose a folder to save it to and decide the PDF quality you wish to produce from 5 levels:
+You can name your optimised version, choose a folder to save it to, and decide the PDF quality you wish to produce from 5 levels:

 For whichever quality you choose, PDFelement indicates how much the PDF will be reduced and its final file size.
 The documents we optimised impressively retained their resolution.
 How much the app optimises a document depends on each document.
-The lowest reduction we’ve had so far was 10% and the highest, 34%.
+The lowest reduction we’ve had so far was 10% and the highest was 34%.

 You can select multiple documents to Compress them into a zip file.
 Not many PDF readers have that feature; it’s something typical of document-managing apps.
 The app also unzips zipped files, if that is something you do often, you will find it useful.
 Please note, the app does not unzip RAR files.

-You can convert your PDFs to 11 different formats: Word, Excel, PowerPoint, Pages, Images, Text, HTML, RTF.
+You can convert your PDFs to 11 different formats: Word, Excel, PowerPoint, Pages, Images, Text, HTML, and RTF.
 The app does a fantastic job converting to most of these formats, except with Excel.
 It really struggles to convert to Excel.
 So, we wouldn’t rely on it for that.
 Still, it has plenty of formats to convert to, which is awesome.

 You can set a password for your documents in PDFelement.
 The app does not support Touch/FaceID so you can’t rely on them to unlock your documents.
 While it might feel like extra work, it might be a necessary precaution to protect important files.
 Should someone bypass your iPad password, they’d need to know this password to access your document.
 Also, there is no way to recover a password if you forgot it.
 How you feel about that depends on the documents you’re locking.